kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/3929-no-cri-socket-annotation/README.md

 [testing-guidelines]: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.
+[x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+Install/Join/Upgrade test in <https://testgrid.k8s.io/sig-cluster-lifecycle-kubeadm>

+- upgrade v1.(n-1) to v1.n.
+- upgrade v1.n to v1.n.

 ##### Prerequisite testing updates